 Our minds are set on enjoying the walk in the spirit of the old Chinese saying that ‘The journey is the reward’.
 We’re expecting to experience to the full the pleasures of the pathway.
 There will always be something interesting to see.

-Our 125,000 miles of UK footpaths are a special feature of our countryside, giving us all free access to most places.
+Our thousands of miles of UK footpaths are a special feature of our countryside, giving us all free access to most places.
 A glimpse at any Ordnance Survey maps shows an amazing network of paths.
 We’re indebted to the effort of groups like the Ramblers’ Association for fighting for the preservation of such places as ‘Rights of Way’

 With the fair weather cumulus clouds floating dreamily across the sky, the weather seems set for a good day of walking.

 To walk out across these fields you’ll become conscious of not being the first to come this way.
 This track must have been used by the Romans, for within 3/4 of a mile the path passes the site of a substantial Roman villa that was excavated by Sir Mortimer Wheeler in the 1937.
 Standing out in these open fields in this forgotten and deserted place, the sense of history is obvious.
 Now, all that’s to be seen are a few overgrown grassy mounds and a notice marking this as a protected ancient monument.
 But standing here, your thoughts go back to the comings and goings of the residents and the labourers who lived and worked in these fields around this once important Roman villa.
 Fascinating history follows us wherever we walk in this country.

 The Pathway Pleasures -The Journey is the Reward

 On a narrow path the walker is up close and personal with some of nature’s wayside treasures.
 Rustles in the grass will indicate that you’re not alone.
 Eyes have been watching.
 It’s not just we humans who use such paths, for this is a refuge for many wild plants and creatures for whom it’s home or a way through these rather barren fields of corn.